-In the current labor market it is becoming increasingly difficult to find good staff, making it more important not to lose the good people you already have.
-To minimize staff turnover, it is useful to know why staff are leaving.
+In the current labor market, it is becoming increasingly difficult to find good staff, making it more important not to lose the good people you already have.
+To minimize staff turnover, it is useful to know why staff is leaving.
 Research shows that a high turnover of staff is largely due to poor leadership!

 Moreover, it is a fact that one in two employees is open to a new challenge.
 The crisis seems to be over, there is a shortage of personnel, the labor market is picking up, so if a good chance comes along, then it is the best employees who are the first to take the plunge.
 Read on and discover what are the top 5 reasons why your good employees are quitting.

-Many of the good persons are quitting to start their own business.
-Having trouble finding your own business?
-Look at the last paragraph and discover a unique opportunity to become self employed!
+Many of the good people are quitting to start their own businesses.
+Have trouble finding your own business?
+Look at the last paragraph and discover a unique opportunity to become self-employed!